How does remote access anywhere work? Do I need any special tools?

 What is the difference for receiving alerts with USB/XLR cable, Mechanical Relay and GPIO?

 We have various solutions.
 In no particular order, we can provide a GPIO signal to switch mechanical relays and generate on demand MP3 alert streams.
 Newer digital consoles have GPIO built in that our systems are compatible.
 The USB\XLR Cable is an easy way to output balanced audio and to capture audio.
 Order the cable if you are using our product for audio bypass mode, routing the audio through our box for alerting, wish balanced XLR audio output or plan to capture audio such as a satellite receiver.
 You will not need to order this cable if; you are using RS232 GPIO or streaming to Barix Exstreamer as STL.
 Other ways to inject alerts into the broadcast chain are listed here

 Desktop or Headless operation?

 Headless means the application starts without a GUI desktop and meant for operating in a rack with full access through the web dashboard and SSH command line.
 Pulse audio is used in Headless Mode with all levels set through the dashboard with support for ALSA and JACK.
-Desktop mode will need to have a monitor attached 24/7.
+OBPlayer supports both Desktop or Headless mode.

 Are there any special offers for non profit societies, NGO and companies?